CRG-CNAG/fastqins/README.md

 ```bash
 fastqins --help
 ```

+##  Output Information:

+The following files are generated as default output:
+- \*_fw.qins - read counts of insertions mapping to forward strand
+- \*_rv.qins - read counts of insertions mapping to reverse strand
+- \*.qins - read counts of insertions mapping to both strands
+- \*.bam - file generated with the aligned reads.
+Allows visual revision and additional processing
+- \*.log - log file with general features of the process run

 ## Contact

 This project has been fully developed at [Centre for Genomic Regulation](http://www.crg.eu/) at the group of [Design of Biological Systems](http://www.crg.eu/en/luis_serrano).